 Learn What an M.H.A.
 Degree Offered Ruqayyah Khan ’11/M.H.A. ’13.

 “I was starting to make advances in my career, and I needed the M.H.A. degree to take the next step.
 It's a very competitive market.
 I don't see anyone going past the director level without having this advanced degree.”Darrell K. Terry Sr., M.H.A.
-'01, FACHEChief Operating Officer, Newark Beth Israel Medical Center and Children’s Hospital of New Jersey
+'01, FACHEChief Executive Officer, Newark Beth Israel Medical Center and Children’s Hospital of New Jersey

 Admission to the Seton Hall M.H.A. program is competitive.
 Consideration is given to applicants' academic record, personal essay, recommendation letters and work experience.